nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The transformation cost comes from the types of editing operations performed and how many of those operations performed.

 There are three types of editing operations:

 * **Insertion**: <br>
   Inserts a new character in the string.
-Insertion has a cost of 1. <br>
+Insertion has a cost of 2. <br>
   Example: `apple -> apples` and `sly -> slay`.

 * **Deletion**: <br>
   Deletes a character from the string.
-Deletion has a cost of 1. <br>
+Deletion has a cost of 2. <br>
   Example: `oranges -> orange` and `bandana -> banana`.

 * **Substitution**: <br>
   Change a character in the string into another different character.
 Substitution has a cost of 3.
-It is more expensive to substitute than inserting or deleting a character. <br>
+It is more expensive to substitute than inserting or deleting a character.
+However, the cost is less than two times the cost of either insertion or deletion, so that it is cheaper to substitute rather than deleting and then inserting.
   Example: `prey -> pray` and `like -> lime`.

 The smaller the minimum edit distance between two strings, the more similar they are.